Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Low-rank-plus-sparse matrix estimation

-In order for the observation model to reveal enough information on $P^{\star}$, we make the following restricted strong convexity(RSC) condition assumption in the Frobenius norm.
-Following \cite{agarwal2012noisy}, we define the regularizer $\Phi(\Delta)=\inf\limits_{L+S=\Delta}\|L\|_*+\lambda\|S\|_1$ where $\lambda$ is a given parameter, and the RSC condition as follows. \begin{assumption}[RSC] There exists a pair of parameters $(\kappa,\tau)$ such that for every $\Delta\in \mathbb{R}^{p\times p}$. \end{assumption}
+In order for the observation model to reveal enough information on $\Theta^{\star}$, we make the following restricted strong convexity (RSC) condition assumption in the Frobenius norm.
+Following the same notation of \cite{agarwal2012noisy}, we define the regularizer $\Phi(\Delta)=\inf\limits_{L+S=\Delta}\|L\|_*+\lambda\|S\|_1$ where $\lambda$ is a given parameter, and the RSC condition is as follows. \begin{assumption}[RSC] There exists a pair of parameters $(\kappa,\tau)$ such that for every $\Delta\in \mathbb{R}^{p\times p}$. \end{assumption}

-\begin{remark} From the definition of $\Phi$ we can see that $\Phi(\Delta)\le \min(\|\Delta\|_*,\lambda\|\Delta\|_1)$.
-Therefore, Assumption \ref{asp:RSC} can be viewed as a strengthened variant of RSC with the restricted area being low-rank or sparse matrices. \end{remark}
+\begin{remark} The RSC establishes a form of approximate identifiability.
+From the definition of $\Phi$ we can see that $\Phi(\Delta)\le \min(\|\Delta\|_*,\lambda\|\Delta\|_1)$.
+Therefore, Assumption \ref{asp:RSC} can be viewed as a strengthened variant of RSC with the restricted area being low-rank or sparse matrices.
+In later proofs, we make use of the fact that the nuclear norm and 1-norm are the dual norm of 2-norm and max-norm, respectively. \end{remark}

 For the restricted convex condition to be informative, $\kappa$ should not be too small while $\tau$ should not be too large.
 Specifically, we require the following assumption.

 \begin{assumption} The parameters of RSC condition satisfies $\kappa \geq 32 \tau \bars\max(1,\lambda^2)$, where $\bars$ is an upper bound of the sparsity level and $\kappa, \tau$ are defined in Assumption~\ref{asp:RSC}. \end{assumption}